karpathy/llm.c/dev/eval/README.md

 ./dev/eval/run_eval.sh output_dir result_dir
 ```

-Where output_dir can either be local output dir (above), or a huggingface repo name.This will write eval json objects to `./lm-evaluation-harness/results/results_dir`.
+Where output_dir can either be local output dir (above), or a huggingface repo name.
+This will write eval json objects to `./lm-evaluation-harness/results/results_dir`.
 It will print the results into console, e.g. for a 774M model we see:

 ```
 ----------------------------------------